 Summer Reading Assignment:

 The purpose of this assignment is to give you an early start on your Senior Literature studies, and prepare you for the A.P.
 Literature exam and the Booktalks Semester Final.
 Read at least one book from the links listed below.
 IT MUST BE A BOOK OF LITERARY MERIT (i.e. NO Harry Potter, Hunger Games, The Giver, Where the Red Fern Grows, Twilight series, etc.), and be a work of FICTION.
 IF YOU HAVE ANY DOUBTS AS TO WHETHER YOUR CHOICE IS APPROPRIATE, ASK ME OR YOUR CURRENT ENGLISH TEACHER.
 You will be given an FRQ at the start of next year using the book you have read for the topic given.
 If you haven't read a book, we will both know.
-Likewise, if you choose an inappropriate book, I will not read your essay, and give you a ZERO.
+Likewise, if you choose an inappropriate book, I will not read your essay, and you will earn a ZERO.
 In your reading, you should focus on literary devices, characterization, and most importantly, theme.
 I suggest taking a look at the Perrine's Literature, How to be Considered for an "A" and the Booktalks Assignment Link on this page, and the A.P.
 Senior Literature page.
 They will give you insights into expectations and requirements.

 You may also use the same book for your Booktalks assignment.
 Again, if you have any questions regarding titles, see me before the end of school, or e-mail me during summer break (though I don't get to my computer often during summer).